mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 older, more primitive job control languages like the long dead IBM JCL (job control language).
 The concept is the same but today the language is a version of the unix shell.
-At present all our examples use the shell dialect called `bash`.
+At present all our examples use the shell dialect called `bash`, but you are free to use any shell dialect supported by the cluster operating system.

 Our standard template uses three shell scripts that work together to run a mspass workflow.
 The section heading titles below